davawen/Dot-VM/README.md

 ### **Instructions**

-The language is (currently) composed of these 22 instructions :
+The language is composed of these instructions :
 -	Stack manipulation : `push`, `pop` and `swap`
 	```assembly
 	push [value...]